distributedgarden/tsc_attention/README.md

 An exploration on the effect of self-attention on an ECG time series classification task using LSTM and CNN based models

 # Setup
+Note: GPU required now that flash attention is integrated.

 ```
 > python3 -m venv env
 > source env/bin/activate